 What Exactly Is Form 144?

-Form 144, officially titled "Notice of Proposed Sale of Securities," is the financial equivalent of raising your hand before speaking in class.
-It's a notification to the Securities and Exchange Commission (SEC) that someone intends to sell restricted or control securities—stocks that can't simply be dumped on the open market without proper disclosure.
+Form 144, officially titled "Notice of Proposed Sale of Securities," is a notification to the Securities and Exchange Commission (SEC) that someone intends to sell restricted or control securities -- stocks that cannot be sold on the open market without proper disclosure.

-But here's where it gets interesting: This isn't just bureaucratic paperwork.
-Form 144 filings offer a rare window into the intentions of those who know a company best—its executives, directors, and major shareholders.
-These are the people who sit in board meetings, review quarterly results before they're public, and shape corporate strategy.
+This is not just bureaucratic paperwork.
+Form 144 filings offer a window into the intentions of those who know a company best -- its executives, directors, and major shareholders.
+These are the people who sit in board meetings, review quarterly results before they are public, and shape corporate strategy.
+According to the SEC, Form 144 filings covered approximately $30 billion in proposed insider stock sales in 2023 (SEC EDGAR data, 2023).

 The Players: Who Files Form 144?

 Not everyone who sells stock needs to file Form 144.
-This requirement applies to specific categories of sellers dealing with restricted or control securities:
+This requirement applies to specific categories of sellers dealing with restricted or control securities.
+Under SEC Rule 144, an "affiliate" is any person who directly or indirectly controls, is controlled by, or is under common control with the issuing company.

 The Anatomy of Form 144: What's Inside?

-Form 144 might seem like just another regulatory document, but each section tells part of a larger story.
-Here's what insiders must disclose:
+Form 144 might seem like another regulatory document, but each section tells part of a larger story.
+Here is what insiders must disclose:

 The Filing Process: How It Actually Works

-Electronic filing: All submissions go through the SEC's EDGAR system, making them immediately accessible to the public.
+- Electronic filing: All submissions go through the SEC's EDGAR system, making them immediately accessible to the public.
+In April 2023, the SEC mandated electronic filing of Form 144, replacing the prior paper-based process (SEC, 2023).

 Rule 144: The Legal Framework Behind the Form

-Form 144 doesn't exist in isolation—it's the practical application of SEC Rule 144, a cornerstone regulation that governs how restricted and control securities can be sold.
-Think of Rule 144 as the rulebook and Form 144 as the scorecard.
+Form 144 does not exist in isolation -- it is the practical application of SEC Rule 144, a cornerstone regulation that governs how restricted and control securities can be sold.
+Rule 144 was originally adopted in 1972 and has been amended multiple times, most recently with the electronic filing mandate effective April 2023.

 Key Requirements Under Rule 144: